euroscipy/euroscipy_proceedings/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 Software features
 ~~~~~~~~~~~~~~~~~

-This method stores the temperature maps as instances of  SunPy's Map object.
-As
+The method presented in this work stores the temperature maps as instances of
-such, temperature maps can easily be manipulated using any of the Map methods.
+SunPy's Map object.
+As such, temperature maps can easily be manipulated using
-For example, a temperature map of the full solar disk can be cropped using
+any of the Map methods.
+For example, a temperature map of the full solar disk
-Map.submap() in order to focus on a smaller region of the image.
-The Map.plot()
+can be cropped using Map.submap() in order to focus on a smaller region of the
-method also makes displaying the temperature maps very easy.
+image.
+The Map.plot() method also makes displaying the temperature maps very
+easy.

 Another advantage to using SunPy for this work is that SunPy's abilities to
 query online databases makes it very easy to get AIA data and to search for